CELPIP Writing Task 2: Samples with Answers & Templates

 As you progress, develop your vocabulary range and sentence variety.
 Study the CLB 9+ model answers to understand what excellent responses look like.

-Remember: consistent practice is more effective than cramming.
-Even 20-30 minutes daily of focused writing practice will build the skills you need.
+Consistent practice is more effective than cramming.
+Even 20-30 minutes daily of focused writing will build the skills you need.

-Your next step: Choose one sample question from this guide and write a practice response.
-Check it against the template structure and ensure you've addressed all requirements.
-This single practice session puts you ahead of most test-takers who never practice before their exam.
+Your next step: choose one sample question from this guide and write a practice response.
+Check it against the template structure and ensure you've addressed every required part.
+One real practice session puts you ahead of most test-takers who never practise before their exam.

 Common Questions About CELPIP Writing Task 2